filamentgroup/fg-carousel/demo/index.md

 <h2 class="docs" id="nextprev">Standard 1up Carousel with thumbnail and next/previous links.</h2>
 <p class="docs">This carousel starts with HTML containing slides with focusable (linked) content inside them and linked thumbnail navigation, which are regular anchor links to each slide's corresponding ID attribute.
+(We suggest putting those first in the source order, if you include them.)
 It also has next/prev links that are automatically added through the addition of a <code>data-carousel-nextprev</code> attribute.</p>

 <fg-carousel data-carousel-nextprev="" class="marketing-example">
 <div class="carousel_nav">